jamesstringerparsec/Easy-GPU-PV/README.md

 WARNING: A work in progress...

 ### Prerequisites:
-* Wimndows 10 20H1+ Pro or Enterprise  or Windows 11 Pro or Enterprise
+* Windows 10 20H1+ Pro or Enterprise  or Windows 11 Pro or Enterprise
 * Desktop Computer with dedicated NVIDIA/AMD GPU or Integrated Intel GPU - Laptops with NVIDIA GPUs are not supported at this time, but Intel integrated GPUs work on laptops.
 GPU must support hardware video encoding (NVIDIA NVENC, Intel Quicksync or AMD AMF).
 * Latest GPU driver from Intel.com or NVIDIA.com, don't rely on Device manager or Windows update.
 * Latest Windows 10 ISO [downloaded from here](https://www.microsoft.com/en-gb/software-download/windows10ISO) / Windows 11 ISO [downloaded from here](https://www.microsoft.com/en-us/software-download/windows11)